vmray/ms-defender-ep-vmray-connector/README.md

 The Connector API key will stay in the connector and be used to fetch analysis.
 Create it by following the steps below:
   1. Create a user dedicated for this API key (to avoid that the API key is deleted if an employee leaves)
-  2. Create a role that allows to "View shared submission, analysis and sample" ? and "Submit sample, manage own jobs, reanalyse old analyses and regenerate analysis reports"?.
+  2. Create a role that allows to "View shared submission, analysis and sample" and "Submit sample, manage own jobs, reanalyse old analyses and regenerate analysis reports".
   3. Assign this role to the created user
   4. Login as this user and create an API key by opening Settings > Analysis > API Keys